latestnight/capstone/README.md

 1. Google Places seems to have limit of 60 results per query.
 In order to maximize data harvesting, run individual queries for each zipcode in Nashville.
     From article linked above: "Since I was looping through several zip codes to do searches, I then appended that data frame to a master data frame and constructed a new column to filter out duplicates to only keep unique values.""

+2. import zipcodes.geojson from other projects, to obtain Nashville zipcodes after filtering geodataframe with .isin()